Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

-Moreover, if $\F$ is invariant relatively to an $S^1$-action on $\C^M$, then the above homotopy equivalences can be made equivariant with respect to the diagonal $S^1$ action on $\C^{M+1}$.
+Moreover, if $\F$ is invariant relatively to an $S^1$-action on $\C^M$, then the above homotopy equivalences can be made equivariant with respect to the product of the diagonal $S^1$-action on $\C^M$ with the standard $S^1$-action on $\C$.
 If $\F$ depends continuously on additional parameters, then the homotopy equivalences depend continuously on them.